@howaboua/pi-codex-conversion

 The point is to give the model tools it already knows how to use well: shell-first inspection, resumable command sessions, and large one-shot patch edits instead of piecemeal read/edit/write steps.

 You can also opt into using the adapter on every provider/model.
 YMMV: Codex-tuned models are still the best fit, but the shell/patch workflow can help elsewhere too.
-The extension also has a small /codex settings UI for toggling adapter behavior, web search, image generation, fast mode, and verbosity.
+The extension also has a small /codex settings UI for toggling adapter behavior, web search, image generation, fast mode, native Responses compaction, and verbosity.
 See Settings.

 Install